focalsbynorth/focals-client-js/README.md

 To decrypt a packet you call the `decryptPacket` function, passing in as a parameter the encrypted packet object.
 This function will use the private key that was set during `init`.
 If no private key is detected, an exception will be raised.
 ```
-const encryptionService = require('@bynorth/focals-client-js').EncryptionService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const decryptedPacket = encryptionService.decryptPacket(input);
+const decryptedPacket = ability.encryptionService.decryptPacket(input);
 ```

 ### Signature Verification
-The `SignatureService` provides a way to easily verify signatures received.
+The `signatureService` provides a way to easily verify signatures received.
 To use this functionality you need to have configured your shared secret during `init`.
 Call the `verifySignature` function, passing in as parameters:
 - The received `state`
 - The received `timestamp`
 - The received `signature`
 ```
-const signatureService = require('@bynorth/focals-client-js').SignatureService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const isValid = signatureService.verifySignature('<RECEIVED STATE>', '<RECEIVED TIMESTAMP>', '<RECEIVED SIGNATURE>');
+const isValid = ability.signatureService.verifySignature('<RECEIVED STATE>', '<RECEIVED TIMESTAMP>', '<RECEIVED SIGNATURE>');
 ```
 The function will generate the HMAC signature using the timestamp and state, and your configured shared secret, and verify the received signature against that.
 The function will return a boolean value to indicate whether or not the signature is valid.

 ### URLs
-The `UrlService` is used to make generating URLs to interact with the Focals Developer API easier.
+The `urlService` is used to make generating URLs to interact with the Focals Developer API easier.
 This currently consists of a builder to generate the `enable` URL to allow a user to enable your ability.
 To indicate a success, simply call the function passing in the previously received `state` as a parameter.
 If there was an error, you can pass through both the `state` and the encountered error:
 ```
-const urlService = require('@bynorth/focals-client-js').UrlService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const enableUrl = urlService.buildEnableUrl('<STATE>');
+const enableUrl = ability.urlService.buildEnableUrl('<STATE>');
 // Or if there was an error:
-const enableUrl = urlService.buildEnableUrl('<STATE>', '<ERROR>');
+const enableUrl = ability.urlService.buildEnableUrl('<STATE>', '<ERROR>');
 ```

 ### Publishing Packets to Users
-The `PublishService` is used to handle publishing packets to users through the Focals Developer API possible with minimal effort.
+The `publishService` is used to handle publishing packets to users through the Focals Developer API possible with minimal effort.
 There are two ways to publish packets to users:
 - Standard
     - This is used when there is no personally identifiable information in your packets
 - Encrypted
-    - Use this to send sensitive data that has previously been encrypted using the `EncryptionService` Both approaches require you to pass in the targets `userId`, as well as the `packet` to publish - the packet is the object that should change depending on which approach you follow:
+    - Use this to send sensitive data that has previously been encrypted using the `encryptionService` Both approaches require you to pass in the targets `userId`, as well as the `packet` to publish - the packet is the object that should change depending on which approach you follow:
 ```
-const publishService = require('@bynorth/focals-client-js').PublishService;
+const ability = require('@bynorth/focals-client-js').get('abilityName');

-const response = publishService.publishToUser('userId', '<YOUR PACKET>');
+const response = ability.publishService.publishToUser('userId', '<YOUR PACKET>');
-const encryptedResponse = publishService.encryptedPublishToUser('userId', '<YOUR ENCRYPTED PACKET>');
+const encryptedResponse = ability.publishService.encryptedPublishToUser('userId', '<YOUR ENCRYPTED PACKET>');
 ```